-\2016 was taken as a reference year both for GDP and population. \\the Shared Socioeconomic Pathway (SSP) - 2 "mid of the road" (Medium challenges to mitigation and adaptation) has been used to project population and GDP distributions.
+\2016 was taken as a reference year both for GDP and population. \\the Shared Socioeconomic Pathway (SSP) - "mid of the road" (Medium challenges to mitigation and adaptation) has been used to project population and GDP distributions.

-- Direct economic losses in Botswana concentrate in the central district and in the Ngamiland district.
-The pattern, although with reduced values, is confirmed in the future climate. - Direct annual economic losses sum up to 75 millions of USD, which accounts roughly to 0.1 percent of the total exposure value under present climate.
-The larger portion of losses is incurred in three sectors housing, service and transportation. - Considering the present exposed assets for all sectors, it is likely that average annual losses will decrease under future climate conditions.
-However, this estimation does not consider socio-economic projections that can possibly overturn the future projections. - The proportion of different sectors in the overall loss does not change under future climate conditions.
+- Direct economic losses in Botswana are concentrated in the central district and in the Ngamiland district.
+The pattern, although with reduced values, is confirmed in the future climate. - Direct annual economic losses amount to 70 million USD, which corresponds to roughly 0.08 percent of the total stock value under present climate conditions.
+The larger portion of losses is incurred in three sectors housing, service and transportation, followed by the health and education sectors. - Considering the presently exposed assets for all sectors, it is likely that average annual losses will decrease under future climate conditions.
+However, this estimation does not consider socio-economic projections which could overturn the future projections. - The proportion of different sectors in the overall loss does not change under future climate conditions.
 As highlighted above, climate projections are inherently uncertain and this should be considered when using these estimations in policy development.

-AFFECTED INFRASTRUCTURES [D]
+AFFECTED INFRASTRUCTURES [D4]

-433 Present climate 224 Future climate
+500 Present climate 320 Future climate